How to prevent keyless car theft

 Unless you’ve taken all the precautions to stop keyless car theft, police say you could become part of an alarming uptick in the number of car thefts across the province.

 The reason?
-The post-pandemic influx of vehicles consumers ordered back in 2020 – which are only now hitting the market, due to supply chain hold ups.
+The post-pandemic influx of vehicles consumers ordered back in 2020, which are only now hitting the market, is due to supply chain holdups.
 As a result, police say organized crime syndicates are mobilizing to steal new vehicles to ship overseas.
 The one exception is electric vehicles, since EVs can be tracked and even turned off remotely by the owner, making them unattractive to thieves.

 For regular cars, it’s not just high-end Lexus and Mercedes catching their attention, notes William Skorupinski, CAA North & East Ontario’s Vice President of Automotive and Mobility Services.

 “We are seeing more mainstream brands being stolen, like Honda CR-Vs and Toyota Corollas.
-Once the car has left your laneway, most of these vehicles wind up in a shipping container and are sent overseas for a profit in very short order.
+Once the car has left your laneway, most of these vehicles end up in shipping containers and are sent overseas for profit in very short order.
 For our part, our dispatch teams do a review of the tow destination to ensure that we are delivering that vehicle to a garage for repair,” he says.

 How keyless fob theft works

-Your vehicle and keyless fob communicate using low-power radio signals that are only effective when the fob is within approximately a metre of the car door or ignition start/stop button.
-Thieves use special equipment amplifies the communication signals – known as a relay hack – between vehicles and smart fobs, significantly extending the system’s effective range.
-This can trick the car into thinking the keyless fob is next to the car door or trunk when it is somewhere else, allowing the vehicle to be unlocked and started.
+Your vehicle and keyless fob communicate via low-power radio signals that are effective only when the fob is within approximately a metre of the car door or ignition start/stop button.
+Thieves use special equipment to amplify the communication signals – known as a relay hack – between vehicles and smart fobs, significantly extending the system’s effective range.
+This can trick the car into thinking the keyless fob is next to the car door or trunk, even if it is elsewhere, allowing the vehicle to be unlocked and started.

 How do I protect my property?

-- Store your key fobs away from a window or door in a metal container.
-The metal provides a barrier that interrupts radio signals to/from the smart fob.
-Any metal box will do – a leftover Christmas cookie tin or chocolate box is perfect and acts as what’s called a “faraday cage”, which blocks transmissions to and from units.
+Store your key fobs away from windows or doors in a metal container.
+The metal provides a barrier that interrupts radio signals to and from the smart fob.
+Any metal box will do—a leftover Christmas cookie tin or chocolate box is perfect and acts as what’s called a “faraday cage,” which blocks transmissions to and from the unit.
 Alternatively, consider purchasing an inexpensive RFID pouch.
 These have metal mesh linings that can shield a key fob from sending or receiving radio signals.

-- Keep in mind that on occasion the thieves have returned to steal the replacement vehicle after the first one had been stolen, so continue to follow these tips.
+Install motion detection lights and exterior surveillance cameras at home as visual deterrents.
+Keep in mind that thieves have sometimes returned to steal a replacement vehicle after the first one has been taken, so continue to follow these prevention tips.